projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    ACRN Hypervisor CPU Virtualization Components

-The following sections discuss the major modules (shown in blue) in the CPU virtualization overview shown in :numref:`hv-cpu-virt-components`.
+The following sections discuss the major modules (indicated above in blue) in the CPU virtualization overview shown in :numref:`hv-cpu-virt-components`.

 Based on Intel VT-x virtualization technology, ACRN emulates a virtual CPU (vCPU) with the following methods:

--  **core partition**: one vCPU is dedicated and associated with one physical CPU (pCPU), making much of hardware register emulation simply pass-through and provides good isolation for physical interrupt and guest execution.
+-  **core partition**: one vCPU is dedicated and associated with one physical CPU (pCPU), making much of the hardware register emulation simply passthrough.
+This provides good isolation for physical interrupts and guest execution.
 (See `Static CPU Partitioning`_ for more information.)

--  **core sharing** (to be added): two or more vCPUs are sharing one physical CPU (pCPU); a more complicated context switch is needed between different vCPUs' switching, and provides flexible computing resources sharing for low performance demand vCPU tasks.
+-  **core sharing** (to be added): two or more vCPUs share one physical CPU (pCPU).
+A more complicated context switch is needed between different vCPUs' switching.
+This provides flexible computing resources sharing for low-performance demand vCPU tasks.
    (See `Flexible CPU Sharing`_ for more information.)

--  **simple schedule**: a well-designed scheduler framework allows ACRN to adopt different scheduling policy, for example - noop & round-robin:
+-  **simple schedule**: a well-designed scheduler framework that allows ACRN to adopt different scheduling policies, such as the **noop** and **round-robin**:

-   noop scheduler - only two thread loops are maintained for a CPU - vCPU thread and default idle thread.
+   - **noop scheduler**: only two thread loops are maintained for a CPU: a vCPU thread and a default idle thread.
 A CPU runs most of the time in the vCPU thread for emulating a guest CPU, switching between VMX root mode and non-root mode.
-A CPU schedules out to default idle when an operation needs it to stay in VMX root mode, such as when waiting for an I/O request from DM or ready to destroy.
+A CPU schedules out to default idle when an operation needs it to stay in VMX root mode, such as when waiting for an I/O request from the DM or when ready to destroy.

-   round-robin scheduler (to be added) - allow more vcpu thread loops running on a CPU.
-A CPU switches among different vCPU thread and default idle thread, upon running out corresponding timeslice or necessary scheduling out such as waiting for an I/O request.
-A vCPU could yield itself as well, for example when it executes "PAUSE" instruction.
+   - **round-robin scheduler** (to be added): allows more vCPU thread loops to run on a CPU.
+A CPU switches among different vCPU threads and default idle threads as it runs out corresponding timeslices or necessary scheduling outs such as waiting for an I/O request.
+A vCPU can yield itself as well, such as when it executes "PAUSE" instruction.

-Static CPU Partitioning
+Static CPU partitioning
 ***********************

 CPU partitioning is a policy for mapping a virtual
-CPU (VCPU) to a physical CPU.
-To enable this, the ACRN hypervisor could configure "noop scheduler" as the schedule policy for this physical CPU.
+CPU (vCPU) to a physical CPU.
+To enable this, the ACRN hypervisor can configure a noop scheduler as the schedule policy for this physical CPU.

-ACRN then forces a fixed 1:1 mapping between a VCPU and this physical CPU when creating a VCPU for the guest Operating System.
-This makes the VCPU management code much simpler.
+ACRN then forces a fixed 1:1 mapping between a vCPU and this physical CPU when creating a vCPU for the guest Operating System.
+This makes the vCPU management code much simpler.

 ``cpu_affinity`` in ``vm config`` helps to decide which physical CPU a VCPU in a VM affines to, then finalize the fixed mapping.
-When launching an user VM, need to choose pCPUs from the VM's cpu_affinity that are not used by any other VMs.
+When launching a User VM, need to choose pCPUs from the VM's cpu_affinity that are not used by any other VMs.

 Flexible CPU Sharing
 ********************

-To enable CPU sharing, ACRN hypervisor could configure IORR (IO sensitive Round-Robin) or BVT (Borrowed Virtual Time) scheduler policy.
+To enable CPU sharing, ACRN hypervisor can configure IORR (IO sensitive Round-Robin) or the BVT (Borrowed Virtual Time) scheduler policy.

-``cpu_affinity`` in ``vm config`` indicates all the physical CPUs this VM is allowed to run on.
-A pCPU can be shared among Service OS and any user VMs as long as local APIC passthrough is not enabled in that user VM.
+``cpu_affinity`` in ``vm config`` indicates all the physical CPUs on which this VM is allowed to run.
+A pCPU can be shared among a Service VM and any User VM as long as the local APIC passthrough is not enabled in that User VM.

-see :ref:`cpu_sharing` for more information.
+See :ref:`cpu_sharing` for more information.

 CPU management in the Service VM under static CPU partitioning
 ==============================================================

-With ACRN, all ACPI table entries are pass-thru to the Service VM, including the Multiple Interrupt Controller Table (MADT).
+With ACRN, all ACPI table entries are passthrough to the Service VM, including the Multiple Interrupt Controller Table (MADT).
 The Service VM sees all physical CPUs by parsing the MADT when the Service VM kernel boots.
 All physical CPUs are initially assigned to the Service VM by creating the same number of virtual CPUs.

-When the Service VM boot is finished, it releases the physical CPUs intended for UOS use.
+When the Service VM boot is finished, it releases the physical CPUs intended for User VM use.

 Here is an example flow of CPU allocation on a multi-core platform.